Evacuation of Campus Buildings or Entire Campus

-A controlled approach will be used when it is necessary to completely evacuation the campus due to an emergency situation.
+A controlled approach will be used when it is necessary to completely evacuate the campus due to an emergency.
 When campus buildings are deemed safe for occupants, employees will be held at their current locations pending evacuation.
-Where campus buildings are deemed unsafe the Evacuation Gathering Area system will be used.
+The Evacuation Gathering Area system will be used where campus buildings are deemed unsafe.

-The Stockton Center evacuation plan consists of a partnership between University Police, Grupe Commercial Services, Securitas, and faculty and staff.
-Building Marshal and Evacuation Monitors with the assistance of Grupe and Securitas shall be responsible for coordinating the evacuation process.
+The Stockton Campus evacuation plan involves a partnership between University Police, Grupe Commercial Services, Securitas, and faculty and staff.
+Building Marshal and Evacuation Monitors, with Grupe and Securitas's assistance, shall coordinate the evacuation process.

-Following the decision of an evacuation order of the Turlock campus of Stockton Center, the University President or his/her representative shall notify:
+Following the decision of an evacuation order for the Turlock campus or Stockton Campus, the University President or his/her representative shall notify:

 - Chief of Police or his/her representative for crowd, traffic and perimeter control